 Phone scripts are powerful tools that can help you shape positive customer experiences with today’s consumers’ demands.
 But be careful when creating phone scripts.
 They can make your company and agent seem rude, uncaring, and disingenuous.

 But creating effective phone scripts is a challenge.
 Breaking down the effort into five areas first helps.
-You can then use the best practices above to create phone scripts that not only flow but also produces results, phone scripts that boost revenues and profitability.
+You can then use the best practices above to create phone scripts that not only flow but also produce results, phone scripts that boost revenues and profitability.